Asynchronousx/LostQueue/README.md

 - python LostQueue.py

 NOTE: Be sure to have installed Tesseract in your env and modify the `pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract'` in `lautils.py` into your actual path to Tesseract

+# Requirements
+To run those file from scratch you'll need:
+- PyTesseract
+- PyQt5
+- Numpy
+- OpenCV
+- PIL
+- win32ui, win32gui, win32com
+- pyautogui
+- playsound

+# Known Problems
+- When Tesseract doesn't recognize well the first digit at start, better to restart the overlay
+- The game actually runs only in Borderless mode (Windowed is not supported).
+- Used playsound to run an audio when logged in but strangely dont work
+- Sometimes the overlay crashes due to some strange logic cases i didn't manage to fix (rarely happens)